datahub-project/datahub/docs/roadmap.md

 # DataHub Roadmap

-Below is DataHub's roadmap for the short and medium term.
-We'll revise this on a regular basis and welcome suggestions from the communities.
+Below is DataHub's roadmap for the short, medium and long term.
+We welcome suggestions from the community.

 ETAs are revisted on a regular basis and are subject to change.
-If you would like to see anything prioritized higher than currently is on this list, please reach out to us and we can discuss it!
+If you would like to see something prioritized, please reach out to us on [Slack](https://join.slack.com/t/datahubspace/shared_invite/zt-dkzbxfck-dzNl96vBzB06pJpbRwP6RA) or attend the [town hall](townhalls.md) to discuss!

 ## Short term (3 months) [ETA October 2020]
 ### Dashboards as entities
 - Models + UI
 ### Jobs & Flows as entities
 - Link datasets to jobs & flows
+### AI models as entities
+- Models + UI
-### Strongly consistent local index
+### Strongly consistent secondary index (SCSI)
 - Add query-after-write capability to local DAO
 ### Gremlin-based Query DAO
 - Support majority of gremlin-compatible graph DBs